claraduboisr/linkdictionary/README.md

    - _ResourcesPath_: Applying the 5<sup>th</sup> principle, it is a new variable which holds path + "/Resources"

 ##### ExecuteTestMode(String ResourcesPath)
-We divided the code in this method into three different methods: one for introducing, one for test 1 and another for test 2 code:
+As to make the method more simple and easily understandable we splited the code within the method into three different ones: one for initializing the test mode, one for running test 1 and a third one for running test 2 code:

 ###### **1. InitializingTestMode()**
 We include: